- NeuroCart is a comprehensive battery that can test all functional domains of the CNS.

 - Full dose-effect curves can be measured quickly and easily.

-- High sensitivity can robustly detect even subtle effects.
+- Due to its high sensitivity, NeuroCart can robustly detect even subtle effects.

 - The highly flexible design can be adapted easily to meet a sponsor’s specific needs.